 Supplies:fabric for outside ( I used a scrap of tapestry)

-fabric for lining
+fabric for lining (I used fleece)

-Today I made one change purse.
+Today I made one pair of slippers.